Errol Fabien: Early life

 Fabien was born in Gonzales Village, Guapo, Point Fortin in 1960 to Gloria and Andrew Fabien.
 Errol, one of nine children, attended Guapo Government School, where his father was vice principal.

 He subsequently attended Naparima College for secondary schooling and it was here that he discovered his passion for acting.
-He became involved in the theater at school where he participated in the secondary school’s drama festival.
+He became involved in the theater at school where he participated in the secondary school's drama festival.

 In 1978, Fabien joined the West Indian Theatre Company and was introduced to the world of comedy.
 Fabien stayed with the West Indian Theater Company until 1982, when he began freelancing as an actor.
-Errol is known for his theater performances in Monster March, Seasons, Beef no Chicken, The Fantastic’s, Ti Jean and Mariquite, Smile Orange, Adult Suffrage, School’s Out and Accidental Death of an Anarchist, to name a few.
+Errol is known for his theater performances in Monster March, Seasons, Beef no Chicken, The Fantastic's, Ti Jean and Mariquite, Smile Orange, Adult Suffrage, School's Out and Accidental Death of an Anarchist, to name a few.

 He is perhaps also lesser known for his film roles in Flight of the Ibis and Secrets of the Shell.

 Theater career

 Over the past 25 years, Errol has been involved in many aspects of the performing arts.
 He is an Actor, Presenter, Writer, Producer, M.C., Comedian and Director for stage, radio and television.
 Errol, along with his brother Nigel (also a Comedian and M.C.), were the jesters for Courts Furniture Stores and appeared together in many ads and promotions for the furniture chain.
 Fabien has appeared in over 40 plays and has worked with most of the corporate bodies in Trinidad and Tobago.
 He has also demonstrated his amazing versatility as a performer by entering the calypso arena.

 In doing so, in 1999 he received the "Best New Male Artist" award at the Sunshine Awards in Manhattan, for his composition Ato Tea Party.

 Fabien has also made a name for himself by writing and producing revues in Trinidad and Tobago in a way that locals could relate to.
 These include The Young and the Restless, The Oprah Winfrey Show, The Michael Jackson Scandal, Tarzan and Jane, In Parliament, Elections 95, The Bold and the Boldface and The Bill Clinton Scandal.

-He served as president of the National Drama Association of Trinidad and Tobago from 1994-1999.
+He served as president of the National Drama Association of Trinidad and Tobago from 1994 to 1999.

 During the Trinidad and Tobago Carnival 2000 season, Errol co-pioneered the first ever humorous calypso tent, Yangatang, which later became Maljo Kaiso.